Physicians Charged with DUI

 If you are a medical professional who was accused of driving under the influence (DUI) of alcoholic beverages or controlled substances, then retain an experienced criminal defense attorney to help you fight the charges.

-With offices in downtown Tampa, FL, the criminal defense attorneys at Sammis Law Firm are experienced in fighting the DUI case in court, the administrative driver's license suspension at the DSHMV, and the licensure issues related to continuing in our chosen profession.
+With offices in downtown Tampa, FL, the criminal defense attorneys at Sammis Law Firm are experienced in fighting the DUI case in court, the administrative driver’s license suspension at the DSHMV, and the licensure issues related to continuing in your chosen profession.